 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where arsmirandite typically forms.
+Look in fumarole deposits country, the host setting where arsmirandite typically forms.
 If you start seeing tenorite, hematite, sylvite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.